Montauban

 Montauban (/ˌmɒntoʊˈbɒn, ˌmoʊntoʊˈbɒ̃/, /fr/; Montalban /oc/) is a commune in the southern French department of Tarn-et-Garonne.
 It is the capital of the department and lies 50 km north of Toulouse.
-Montauban is the most populated town in Tarn-et-Garonne, and the sixth most populated of Occitanie behind Toulouse, Montpellier, Nîmes, Perpignan and Béziers.
-In 2019, there were 61,372 inhabitants, called Montalbanais.
+Montauban is the most populated town in Tarn-et-Garonne, and the sixth most populated in Occitanie behind Toulouse, Montpellier, Nîmes, Perpignan and Béziers.
+In 2023, there were 62,945 inhabitants, called Montalbanais in French.
 The town has been classified in the French Towns and Lands of Art and History network since 2015.

-The town, built mainly of a reddish brick, stands on the right bank of the Tarn at its confluence with the Tescou.
+The town, built mainly of reddish brick, stands on the right bank of the Tarn at its confluence with the Tescou.